fluentci-io/nix/README.md

 ```

-This package also provides a Nix Installer for [Dagger CI/CD](https://dagger.io/):
+This package also provides a Nix Installer for [Dagger](https://dagger.io/) pipelines:

 ```ts
 import Client, { connect } from "https://esm.sh/@dagger.io/dagger@0.6.3";